[Updated June 24, 2017]

 – Let your representatives hear from you.

 Remember that all politics is local.
 Phone the representatives for your districts, both state and federal, write them, drop by their regional offices.
 Get to know their assistants and field personnel.
 Learn their names and get to know the field representatives personally.
-Contact with the field office personnel is far more effective than trying to contact the representative directly.
+(Contact with the field office personnel is far more effective than trying to contact the representative directly.)
 When you write, call, or drop by, speak honestly and from your heart.
 Don’t just use form communications provided by others.
 Be friendly and personable.
 Make it honest and real.

 – Stay informed.

 Know what the current issues are and how they are currently manifested.
 Follow the news (preferably not cable news or affirmation websites, however).
 Follow up on what you read by looking up the source materials.
 If an article refers to a government document or a scientific study, look up and review the document or the study.
 Don’t believe everything you see on social media.
 Verify everything from reliable, credible sources.
 Try to focus on facts rather than emotions.
 Many people and groups on social media attempt to use your emotions to gain traffic to their sites and/or promote their point of view.
 Many organizations (and even foreign countries like Russia) attempt to infuse social media with false news to manipulate and interfere with our democracy.
 Avoid being manipulated by anyone.
 Self-governance takes responsibility and emotional stability.
 Don’t let anyone throw you off balance or get you worked up emotionally.
 Stay focused on the issues and the facts.

 – Become resolved with your own views.

 Don’t be reluctant or embarrassed to express how you feel.
 Remember, however, that it is far more effective to express yourself politely and with maturity and understanding than with vitriol.
 Many Americans share the same core beliefs.
 Better to find areas of agreement, than to accentuate differences.